-MNLA is leading a team to develop a 20-year landscape master plan for Smith College, a private women's liberal arts college in Northampton, Massachusetts.
+MNLA has completed the development of a 20-year Landscape Master Plan for Smith College, a private women's liberal arts college.

-MNLA has provided opportunities for the Smith community to express their thoughts during each step in this process through robust on-campus engagement sessions, interactive student projects, and Groundswell Magazine, an innovative online resource designed and implemented by MNLA.
-It has been used to both inform the faculty, staff, students, and alumnae of the project development and to collect their feedback and comments.
+MNLA provided opportunities for the Smith community to express their thoughts during each step in this process through robust on-campus engagement sessions, interactive student projects, and Groundswell Magazine, an innovative online resource designed and implemented by MNLA.
+It has been used to both inform the community and alumnae of the project’s development and to collect their feedback and comments.